-Plastic plates are practical for camping…and horrible.
+Plastic plates are practical for camping and picnics…and horrible.
 So, we’ve been looking at alternatives.
 Metal tends to be the backpacking option, but there are some innovative materials for more environmentally-friendly dinnerware.
-Bamboo dinner sets, corn, rhubarb (just kidding on that last one)…So here’s what we’ve come up with for green alternatives.
+Bamboo dinner sets, corn, rhubarb (just kidding on that last one).
+Here’s what we’ve come up with for green outdoor eating.

 Do have a look at our article on the best options for takeaway coffee cups that mean you need never use a throwaway cup again!